adamay909/logicTools/README.md

 2 (2) Q
 1,2 (3) P and Q

 What we do is replace the turnstile with the line  number, and replace formulas on the antecedent side of each sequent with the appropriate line numbers (of course, you need to add appropriate annotations).
-One thing Gentzen's allows is the use of placeholders on the antecedent side of a sequent which can be useful (there is an example of that below).
+One thing Gentzen's system allows is the use of placeholders on the antecedent side of a sequent which can be useful (there is an example of that below).

 The proof system has 9 inference rules for sentential logic.
 In the system, you may:
 - **Assumption Introduction (A)** Infer s ⊢ s.